sankeer28/Spedup-Slowed-MV/README.md

 - Each video has the title of the song in the bottom right corner
 - Option to download multiple URLs from a list and apply the same options to all of them
 - Option to download all the video URLs from a Youtube channel to a text file with restriction on max length while also skipping Youtube Shorts
+- Uses GIFs as the background using the tenor v2 api
+- User can input query for gif search.
 ## Next Steps
 - Allow the artist of the image/gif to be credited
 ## How to run